The Ultimate Programmer Resume Guide (and a Fail-Proof Method for Getting Yours Seen)

 That is why resumes are both so important and so useless.

-Still, every software developer should have a good-looking, well-written resume that helps them get the interview they so badly want.
+Still, anyone who wants to become a software engineer with a great job should have a good-looking, well-written resume that helps them get the interview they so badly want.

 Yet… I find that most software developer resumes, well, suck.